 by Alex Zavala

 Before I became a NICU dad myself, I knew people who had children in the NICU, but I never really understood what that really meant.
-I knew that babies that needed surgery or babies who were not doing too well went to the NICU.
+I knew babies that needed surgery or babies who were not doing too well went to the NICU.
 What I never really thought about was the NICU experience, especially through a dad’s perspective.